Reason or Cause with から

 Additional Notes

-When using から, we are placing more focus on the reason of something rather than the result.
-Since the reason becomes more important than the result, it can come across as being subjective.
+When using から, we are placing more focus on the reason of something rather than the conclusion.
+Since the reason becomes more important than the conclusion, it can come across as being subjective.
 You might think of the connection as "That's why" or "That is the reason why", for example:

 1. この町が好きだから手伝ってあげるよ